Found us from search engine?

 Then when I do a site search, this is what I found.

 It is quite clear that meta description is not indexed and is not as important as it seems to be anymore.
-However, that is not entire true.
+However, that is not entirely true.

 When we first launch our Blog Title Generator couple of months back, we did our best to put in every single effort to write a perfect meta description that can best describe our Blog Title Generator.